 I have a background in business administration and an interest in frugal living and home projects.

 In certain situations, you may be able to obtain emergency drinking water from fire hydrants.
-Should you do so, and is this even legal, you may ask?
+Should you do so?
+Is it safe to drink, and is it even legal?

 For the most part, opening a fire hydrant on a municipal water line is against the law and should never be attempted.
 Secondly, if the hydrant is still pressurized, the force of the unregulated water could cause injury or even death.
 Also, if citizens begin randomly opening fire hydrants, this may result in a loss of pressure when it is needed for actual firefighting.

 Private Subdivision Water Systems

 Only in the most dire of emergency situations—one in which your subdivision has its own private water supply, and where you have obtained permission from the system owner—can you begin to attempt to obtain drinking water from a fire hydrant.
 In disaster situations, when there is no power available for the main water station to operate pumps, or if there are no reserves left in overhead or gravity supply tanks, there may be thousands of gallons of potable water still left in the system.